 What should I consider before buying a solar generator?

 Okay, so let’s assume you’re on board with the idea of solar generators replacing traditional gas generators, or perhaps as a generator alternative.
 What factors should you then consider with this new technology?

 The first and most important factor you’ll want to look at is how big the battery itself is since you won’t be using a tank full of gas to power your appliances.
 A larger battery usually means more capacity, which is measured in ‘watt-hours’.
 The more watt-hours, the longer you can power your appliances before needing a recharge.
 Let’s take two extremes for comparison when it comes to capacity and portability:

-Perhaps the most portable solar generator going, RIVER mini is light, handheld, and comes in at 210 watt-hours.
-It’s almost like a giant powerbank with AC wall outlets on the side for larger devices.
-It’s great for short trips, camping, or just to throw in your backpack.
+Perhaps the most portable solar generator going, River 2 is the smallest of the River 2 series and comes in at 256 watt-hours.
+It’s almost like a giant powerbank with AC, DC, and USB outlets to power your devices.
+It’s great for short trips, camping, or just to throw in your on-the-go bag.